fluttercandies/flutter_scrollview_observer/README.md

 > You do not need to change the view you are currently using, just wrap a `ViewObserver` around the view to achieve the following features.

 - [x] Observing child widgets those are being displayed in the scroll view
-- [x] Supports scrolling to the specified index location
+- [x] Supports scrolling to the specified index position
 - [x] Quickly implement the chat session page effect

 ## Support